 If your Roomba is charging you should see a text similar to following image reporting the charging state of the Roomba every second.
 Press CTRL + A and X to exit

 - Test writing to serial port: you can run a short Python script that will write to serial port.
 First of all, you will need to install

 1sudo apt-get install python-serial python3-serial

-Now open an interactive python shell (just type python) and run this code (line by line):
+Now open an interactive python2 shell (just type python2, will not work with python3) and run this code (line by line):

 12345678910111213141516171819import serialimport time# Open a serial connection to Roombaser = serial.Serial(port='/dev/serial0', baudrate=115200)# Assuming the robot is awake, start safe mode.
 Note that 0x83 in hexadecimal corresponds to 131.ser.write('\x83')time.sleep(.1)# Start cleaning - 135ser.write('\x87')# Stop (back to off mode) - 173ser.write('\xAD')# Close the serial port; we're done for now.ser.close()